Lost words book delivered to 100 primary schools

 An award-winning book focusing on ‘lost’ words removed from the dictionary has been delivered to every primary school in Doncaster.

-The books were delivered to all 100 schools thanks to St Leger and Doncaster Rotary Clubs who joined forces and put up around half the cost of the books.
+The books were presented to all 100 schools thanks to St Leger and Doncaster Rotary Clubs who joined forces and put up around half the cost of the books.

-A crowdfunding organised by writer and author Phil Sheppard, raised the remainder of the cash for the books and Doncaster Waterstones supplied copies of the book at a 35 per cent discount.
+Crowdfunding organised by writer and author Phil Sheppard raised the remainder of the cash for the books and Doncaster Waterstones supplied copies of the book at a 35 per cent discount.

 In 2007 and then in 2012, words associated with the natural world such as ‘conker’, ‘kingfisher’ and ‘bluebell’ were removed from the Oxford Junior Dictionary to make room for more modern vocabulary such as ‘blog’ and ‘chatroom’.
 ‘The Lost Words’ by poet Robert Macfarlane and illustrator Jackie Morris, was published to reinstate these words.